Painters

 If this painter is your match

-You build paintings from a deep research archive—references, photographs, sketches, historical documentation—and you accept that the preparation is where the painting is actually made.
-The execution is the translation of work you already did somewhere else.
+You build paintings from a deep research archive — references, photographs, sketches, historical documentation — and you accept that the preparation is where the painting is actually made.

-Steal this: Before your next major project, assemble the complete reference archive: travel if the subject demands it, photograph your models in costume, produce preparatory pastel lighting studies, and squared-up compositional drawings.
+Borrow this: Before your next major project, assemble the complete reference archive: travel if the subject demands it, photograph your models in costume, produce preparatory pastel lighting studies, and squared-up compositional drawings.
 Do not start the final painting until the research archive is complete.
-You will find out how much of what you struggle with in paint is actually a reference problem you never solved.

 Adjacent painters